 7.1: Strengthen and streamline financial regulation

-The Authority is proactively participating in the development of the policy, institutional framework, laws and transition arrangements relating to the integration.
+CMA is proactively participating in the development of the policy, institutional framework, laws and transition arrangements relating to the integration.

 As a significant contributor to financial sector stability, effective January 2017, the CMA pioneered the quarterly publication of the Capital Market Soundness Report that critically examines risks, challenges, and opportunities for the country’s capital markets, while highlighting mitigation measures.
 The CMSRs are published and launched to financial market stakeholders.
 These reports are published on the Authority’s website, thus making them easily accessible to stakeholders and interested parties both locally and globally.https://www.cma.or.ke/index.php?option=com_phocadownload&view=category&id=5&Itemid=261

 Additionally, CMA provides input to the annual Joint Financial Sector Stability Report - a joint publication of Kenya’s five financial sector regulators: CMA, CBK, IRA, RBA, and SASRA.
 The FSSR highlights major risks and vulnerabilities of Kenya’s financial sector specifically and the country’s economy generally, while outlining policy actions taken by the regulators, government and other key stakeholders during the period, to mitigate those risks and vulnerabilities, besides sensitizing the public on the how financial stability could be sustained.
 The FSSR offers a platform for informed public discussion on all aspects of the development of Kenya’s financial sector.
 The FSSR is also published on CMA's website.